union-imgcross icon

 Employment and labor laws in Mexico are based on the Federal Labor Law.
 The Federal Labor Law provides comprehensive guidelines on all processes from hiring to termination and everything in between.

-The Federal Labor Law is generally skewed toward workers and employees and provides them several benefits, including long sick and compensatory leaves and generous overtime payments.
+The Federal Labor Law is generally skewed toward workers and employees and provides them with several benefits, including long sick and compensatory leaves and generous overtime payments.
 This law applies to people of all nationalities who choose to work in Mexico.

 Every employer registered in Mexico comes under the purview of the Federal Labor Law and needs to follow its guidelines for all the employees it hires.